therealczr15/NYCU_PDA_2024F/Lab1/README.md

 make exe
 ```

-## Generate Visualization Layout Images
+## Generating Visualization Layout Images
-To generate layout images, use:
+You can visualize the final layout using the provided scripts:
 ```sh
 bash draw.sh
 ```